LA mayor announces end of curfews for 2nd largest US city

-Widespread peaceful conduct across California at demonstrations to protest the death of George Floyd brought an end to some local curfews Thursday while other areas kept restrictions in place as a precaution against looting and violence.
+LOS ANGELES (AP) - Widespread peaceful conduct across California at demonstrations to protest the death of George Floyd brought an end to curfews in Los Angeles and other Thursday while other cities kept restrictions in place as a precaution against looting and violence.

+In announcing the end to the Los Angeles curfew, Mayor Eric Garcetti said that “Angelenos are rallying around powerful and peaceful demonstrations against racial injustice,”

+“We remain committed to protecting the right of all people to make their voices heard and ensuring the safety of protesters, businesses, residents, families, and our entire community,” Garcetti said in a statement.

-Los Angeles County Sheriff Alex Villanueva said a curfew would no longer be enforced in the county areas where his deputies patrol but communities within the county can still make their own curfew decisions.
+Earlier, Los Angeles County Sheriff Alex Villanueva said a curfew will no longer be enforced in the county areas where his deputies patrol but communities within the county can still make their own curfew decisions.

 The cities of San Francisco and San Jose also lifted their curfews.
 Oakland and Sacramento officials said they planned to keep curfews in place.